Ernie Colón: 1950s to 1970s

-1980s-on
+1980s–2010s

 At DC Comics, Colón co-created the historical fantasy Arak, Son of Thunder with writer Roy Thomas, with the character introduced in a special insert in The Warlord #48 (Aug.
 1981).
 Two years later, he introduced Amethyst, Princess of Gemworld with writers Dan Mishkin and Gary Cohn in a similar preview in The Legion of Super-Heroes vol. 2 #298 (April 1983).
 Colón was an editor for DC Comics from 1982 to 1985 and oversaw titles such as Arion, Lord of Atlantis, The Flash, Green Lantern, and Wonder Woman.

 His other artistic credits include Grim Ghost for Atlas/Seaboard Comics; Airboy for Eclipse Comics; Magnus: Robot Fighter for Valiant Comics; and Damage Control and Doom 2099 for Marvel Comics.
 Also for Marvel, Colón wrote, drew, colored and lettered the 1988 science-fiction graphic novel Ax.

-In the late 1980s, Colón penciled the short-lived Bullwinkle and Rocky series for Marvel's children's imprint Star Comics, edited by Sid Jacoboson.
+In the late 1980s, Colón penciled the short-lived Bullwinkle and Rocky series for Marvel's children's imprint Star Comics, edited by Sid Jacobson.
 Colón returned to Harvey with Jacobson in the early 1990s and worked on such projects as Monster in My Pocket and Ultraman.
 From 2005 until the tabloid's demise in 2007, he drew the weekly comic strip "SpyCat" in the Weekly World News.

 Colón and Jacobson created a graphic novel version of the 9/11 Commission Report titled The 9/11 Report: A Graphic Adaptation (cover-dated Aug.
 2006).
 They released a 160-page follow-up, After 9/11: America's War on Terror (Aug.
 2008).
 The duo's A Graphic Biography: Che was released in 2009.
 The following year, Farrar, Straus and Giroux published their next collaboration, Anne Frank: The Anne Frank House Authorized Graphic Biography, published by Hill & Wang.

 He collaborated with his author wife, Ruth Ashby, on the 2005 comic book A Spy for General Washington, telling the story of Revolutionary War secret agent Robert Townsend, and on the graphic novel The Great American Documents: Volume 1, published by Hill and Wang in May 2014.
 Colón reunited with writer Dan Mishkin to produce The Warren Commission Report: A Graphic Investigation Into the Kennedy Assassination in 2014.

 Personal life

-In the US, Colón lived initially in Brooklyn, New York City, and later moved to the Long Island town of Huntington, New York.
+In the U.S., Colón lived initially in Brooklyn, New York City, and later moved to the Long Island town of Huntington, New York.

 He was married four times, his last to children's-book and young adult fiction author Ruth Ashby.
 He had four children, daughters Amanda, Suzan and Luisa Colón and Rebecca Ashby-Colón.
 He died in Huntington, New York on August 8, 2019, at the age of 88, of colorectal cancer diagnosed the previous year.